 Next up are the item numbers.
 Every movie has one.
 This one has three… inji, naranga, manga, in that order.
 Hot, spicy, sizzling!
 The very sight can sometimes send your salivary glands into overdrive!
 Just like in the movies.
 Then the modest kichadi, the sweet pachadi, spunky mezhukkupuratti, and the staple thoran, before the heavy weights erisseri, avial and kootucurry move in to complete the picture.
 South Travancore has its own special version of kootucurry, totally different from what goes by the name in other parts of Kerala.
 This is chicken curry, minus the chicken, thrown in to add some masala to the script.
 To make it extra special you find bits of uzhunnuvada mixed in with the potatoes and onions.

 Now that the stage has been set, the action starts.
+I am segueing into a typical wedding sadhya here.
 If you are a neophyte, watch and learn from the masters around you.
 You can spot the connoisseur a mile off.
 He can, with years of expertise, elbow his way through the hungry crowd milling at the door of the dining hall, waiting for it to be thrown open and position himself at a vantage point so that he can be among the first in.
 Once in, he expertly zeroes in on the leaf with the biggest piece of vada in the kootucurry and the maximum number of banana chips.
 And once the steaming hot rice is served, he immediately parts it into two, with the authority of a Moses come to part the Red Sea!
 It is a delight indeed, watching an expert eat a sadhya.
 He approaches his meal with the elegance of a virtuoso conducting his orchestra and the meticulousness of a marine cleaning his rifle.
 Not to him is it a haphazard meal which can be eaten any which way.
 No sir!
 There is a technique to it and purists would be highly offended if you start off with sambhar or ask for your payasam in a glass.

 On with the meal.
 First served is the parippu.
 Always on the mound of rice parted to the right.
-The parippu up north is different, where they make a thick paste of it with toor dal.
+The parippu up in North Kerala is different, where they make a thick paste of it with toor dal.
 But I swear by our own parippu, a delicate prologue to prepare you for the sensory cornucopia ahead.
 Then the illusionists waltz in.
 Armed with a small steel vessel in the left hand and traditionally a piece of the banana leaf’s rib or in contemporary fashion, a steel spoon, in the right, they proceed to create an illusion of ghee being poured on the parippu.
 Lulled by that fantasy, you proceed to mix in the parippu, pappadam and rice and take your first mouthful.
 Once you start, you have to keep with the pace of your fellow diners and servers or you could miss out on something.

 By the time you have taken a couple of mouthfuls, they are ready with the sambhar.
 I like to call it the sumo wrestler of dishes.
 Heavy, well loaded, and solidly reassuring.
 But before you come to grips with it, the sweet assault begins.
 When you see the payasams making their entry at the beginning of your row, you prepare your leaf for it.
 Sweep aside the sambhar and rice to one side, and make a clearing for the ada prathaman, that king among sweet dishes.
 Then comes the kadala payasam, and if your host has an extra sweet tooth, there is chakka and pazham payasam too, before the grand finale of sweetness – paalpayasam and boli.
 Bless the heart that came up with the combination.
-Once again, we, down south, score big time over our northern compatriots with this perfect marriage of sweetness and light!
+Once again, we score big time with this perfect marriage of sweetness and light!
 The gods can have their ambrosia.
 Give me my palpayasam and boli.

 This is the moment you begin to feel slightly sated with the glut of sweetness.
 And you try a couple of ‘touchings’ of the injikkari to give your taste buds a break.
 But not to worry.
 They have the perfect medicine in the form of pulissery.
 The soothing olan is also served now.
 Together, they wash away the sweetness and perk up your tongue to make it receptive again.
 The digestion-aiding rasam is served next, with moru/sambharam/thayiru bringing up the rear.
 Either have it with rice and the mango pickle you saved for this very purpose or have them pour it into your cupped hands.
 A solemn Jana Gana Mana that has your tastebuds standing in attention.